michaelmusty/.dotfiles/README.markdown

 stops me from calling `scp(1)` with no colon in either argument.
 I also do things like give default arguments to `pwgen(1)`.

+#### pdksh

+The pdksh configuration files and functions are not nearly as featureful as the Bash ones.
+At the time of writing, these have only been tested on OpenBSD's pdksh fork, since that's the only reason I use it.

 ### GnuPG

 The configuration for GnuPG is intended to follow [RiseUp's OpenPGP best